Harassment and abuse in sport

 HARASSMENT AND ABUSE IN SPORT

-The different types of harassment and abuse can be expressed in four forms, which may occur in combination or in isolation.
+The different types of harassment and abuse can be expressed in four forms, which may occur in combination or isolation.
 These forms of abuse are defined by the IOC as follows:

-• Physical abuse refers to any deliberate and unwelcome act – such as punching, beating, kicking, biting or burning – that causes physical trauma or injury.
-Physical abuse can also refer to forced or inappropriate physical activity (for example, age- or physique-inappropriate training loads, training when injured or in pain), forced alcohol consumption and forced doping practices.
+- Physical abuse refers to any deliberate and unwelcome act – such as punching, beating, kicking, biting, or burning – that causes physical trauma or injury.
+Physical abuse can also refer to forced or inappropriate physical activity (for example, age- or physique-inappropriate training loads, training when injured or in pain), forced alcohol consumption, and forced doping practices.

-• Sexual harassment refers to any verbal or physical conduct of a sexual nature that is unwelcome or that occurs when consent is coerced, manipulated or cannot be given.
+- Sexual harassment refers to any verbal or physical conduct of a sexual nature that is unwelcome or that occurs when consent is coerced, manipulated, or cannot be given.
 Sexual harassment can also take the form of sexual abuse.

-• Neglect refers, in this case, to the failure of a coach or another person with a duty of care to provide a minimum level of care to the athlete, in the process either causing harm, allowing others to cause harm or putting the athlete in imminent danger of harm.
+- Neglect refers, in this case, to the failure of a coach or another person with a duty of care to provide a minimum level of care to the athlete, in the process either causing harm, allowing others to cause harm, or putting the athlete in imminent danger of harm.

 PREVALENCE, RISKS AND CONSEQUENCES

-Athletes of all ages and types are susceptible to harassment and abuse, but elite, disabled, child and lesbian/gay/ bisexual/transsexual (LGBT) athletes are at the highest risk.
-Psychological abuse is at the core of all other forms of harassment and abuse; and athletes can be perpetrators as well as victims.
+Athletes of all ages and types are susceptible to harassment and abuse, but elite, disabled, child, and lesbian/gay/ bisexual/transsexual (LGBT) athletes are at the highest risk.
+Psychological abuse is at the core of all other forms of harassment and abuse, and athletes can be perpetrators as well as victims.

 Passive attitudes, non-intervention, and denial and/or silence by people in positions of power all increase the psychological harm caused by harassment and abuse.
 Lack of action from bystanders also gives victims the impression that harassment and abusive behavior are legally and socially acceptable, and/or that those in sport are powerless to speak out against it.